 Email: ASLHS.membership@ASLTA.org

-Competitions Coordinator: Vacant
+Competitions Coordinator: Nicole Cruz

-Scholarship Coordinator: Leonard Granda
+Scholarship Coordinator: Roxanne Barrera-Coffman

 Email: ASLHS.scholarship@ASLTA.org